 Lake Mburo National Park, Uganda

 Lake Mburo National park is strategically situated a few kilometers off the main highway from Kampala to the western region for Uganda through Mbarara.
-The park is situated in Kiruhura district about 30 km by road before Mbarara (the largest city in the sub region) in the Eastern direction and about 240km from Kampala- the capital and largest city of Uganda.
+The park remains a popular stopover for clients heading to Bwindi Forest National Park for Gorilla Tracking.
+Lake Mburo is is situated in Kiruhura district about 30 km by road before Mbarara (the largest city in the sub region) in the Eastern direction and about 240km from Kampala- the capital and largest city of Uganda.
 Lake Mburo National Park covers an area of 260 sq.km and it is the smallest of the savannah national parks of Uganda.

 Initially, Lake Mburo National Park started as a controlled hunting area in 1933, in 1963, it became a game reserve and it was finally declared a national park in 1983 under the regime of President Milton Obote.
 However, after the collapse of Obote`s government, the park was again destroyed by the Ankole and Bahima pastoralists who used the area for grazing and hunting wild animals until 1986 when it was finally restored by the National Resistance Movement government.
 And it is currently under the management of Uganda Wildlife Authority (UWA).